publishpress/PublishPress-Planner/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [2.4.0] - UNRELEASED =

+* Fixed: Fix PHP notice on Ajax call after clicking a filter without typing anything in the calendar or content overview, #693;

 = [2.3.0] - 2020-10-07 =

 * Fixed: Fixed performance and memory issue for the calendar and content overview pages adding filters with asynchronous data search, removing the bloat of rendering all the users/tags in fields for each calendar cell, and content overview filters, #674;